sparklingdataocean/gh-pages/_posts/2019-09-24-knowledgeGraphDataAnalysis.markdown

 {% endhighlight %}

 <p>For the first knowledge graph for data exploration we will use columns 'Artist' and 'Nationality'.
-Create graph vertices (nodes):  </p>
+First we'll create graph vertices (nodes):  </p>

 {% highlight scala %}
 val graphNodesNationality=aboutArtist.select("Artist").